-In addition to adhering to the minimum closing bid price requirement, there are other listing requirements in the Listing Rules we must adhere to.
-Similar to the closing bid price requirement, we may not be able to satisfy these other rules.
-If we are unable to comply with these additional listing requirements, our stock could be delisted for such failure.
+If we are unable to comply with the listing requirements of the Nasdaq Global Market, our stock could be delisted for such failure.
 If our common stock is delisted from Nasdaq, we could be required to list on the over-the-counter, or OTC, market, which may adversely affect the price and trading liquidity of our common stock.
 Delisting from the Nasdaq may have other negative results, including the potential loss of confidence in us by employees and partners, the loss of institutional investor interest, fewer business development opportunities and greater difficulty in obtaining financing on favorable terms or at all.